Willson Contreras Player Props: Cardinals vs. Twins

 Willson Contreras At The Plate

-- Contreras has an RBI in 27 of 89 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- Contreras has driven home a run in 27 games this season (30.0%), including more than one RBI in 8.9% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.